ymonno/EARI-Polarization-Demosaicking/README.md

 # EARI Polarization Demosaicking Codes
 This is the source code of our proposed edge-aware residual interpolation (EARI) for monochrome and color polarization demosaicking <a href="http://www.ok.sc.e.titech.ac.jp/res/PolarDem/index.html" target="_blank">[Project]</a>.

+## Note on Paper Result Reproduction (March 19, 2021)
+We found that we originally uploaded an incorrect file for color demosaicking.
+Thus, we re-uploaded a correct file that can reproduce our paper results for color polarization demosaicking.
+We are sorry for any inconvenience this may occur.
+To reproduce our paper results, please use [0, 1]-normalized MAT file as the input, because the parameters are set based on [0, 1]-range data.

 ## Demo

 ### - sample_download.m